Dictionary » Adjective Words » Common – Meaning, Definition, Synonyms and Antonyms

 Common – Meaning, Definition, Synonyms and Antonyms

-The word “Common” (adjective) describes something that occurs frequently, is widespread, or is shared by many.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Common correctly in sentences.
+The word “Common” (adjective) describes something that happens frequently, is widely known or shared, and is not rare or unusual.
+In this updated guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Common correctly in sentences.

 Common Explained in Depth

-A complete and detailed guide to the word Common including meaning, definition, examples, etymology, synonyms, and antonyms.
+A clear, practical guide to the word Common, including meaning, definition, examples, etymology, synonyms, and antonyms for everyday and academic writing.

 Meanings of Common

 Common means occurring often, found frequently, or shared among people or things.
-It can refer to traits, experiences, or objects that are not rare or unique.
+It can describe traits, experiences, or objects that are not rare or unique.

 Definition

 Common refers to something that is usual, ordinary, or widespread, and not out of the ordinary or exceptional.
-It can refer to traits, experiences, or objects that are not rare or unique.
+It can also describe ideas and goals that many people share, not just how often something happens.

 Etymology

 The word common comes from the Latin communis, meaning “shared by all or many.”
-It entered English through Old French comun and Middle English commune.
+It entered English through Old French comun and Middle English commune, building on the idea of something belonging to the community.

 Example Sentences

-• It’s common for people to feel nervous before a big presentation.
+• It’s common for people to feel nervous before a big presentation or interview.

-• Rain is a common occurrence in the spring season.
+• Rain is a common occurrence in the spring months in many regions.

 • They found a common interest in hiking and outdoor activities.